ssbc/ssb-db/README.md

 Object ids begin with a sigil `@` `%` and `&` for a `feedId`, `msgId` and `blobId` respectively.

-Note that ssb-db does not include facilities for retrieving a blob given the hash.
+Note that `ssb-db` does not include facilities for retrieving a blob given the hash.

 ### Replication

 <link to ssb-replicate and ssb-ebt>

-It is possible to easily replicate data between two instances of ssb-db.
+It is possible to easily replicate data between two instances of `ssb-db`.
 First, they exchange maps of their newest data.
 Then, each one downloads all data newer than its newest data.

-[Scuttlebot](https://github.com/ssbc/scuttlebot) is a tool that makes it easy to replicate multiple instances of ssb-db using a decentralized network.
+[ssb-server](https://github.com/ssbc/ssb-server) is a tool that makes it easy to replicate multiple instances of ssb-db using a decentralized network.

 ### Security properties

-ssb-db maintains useful security properties even when it is connected to a malicious ssb-db database.
+`ssb-db` maintains useful security properties even when it is connected to a malicious ssb-db database.
 This makes it ideal as a store for peer-to-peer applications.